From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Simulation and data setup

 \subsection{Benchmark Low Voltage Grid}

 At the foundation of the simulation framework lies the benchmark low voltage distribution grid with European layout, as proposed by CIGR{\'E} in 2014~\cite{cigre_grid}.
-It is available as a native implementation in pandapower and has been found to be a good testbed for the analysis of voltage constraint violations.
-As shown in Fig.~\ref{cigre-grid}, only the residential subnetwork is used, which is characterized by a radial structure, underground cable transmission, a line-to-line voltage of 400~V and a system frequency of 50~Hz.
+It is available as a native implementation in pandapower and has been selected because of its radial structure which is typical for European distribution grids.
+As shown in Fig.~\ref{cigre-grid}, only the residential subnetwork is used, which is characterized by underground cable transmission, a line-to-line voltage of 400~V, and a system frequency of 50~Hz.
 A transformer connects the network to the external MV~grid, modeled as a constant voltage source at 1~p.u.

-The grid layout comprises 18 measurement buses, 5 of which are the connection points of loads with local PV generation.
-Each load bus aggregates a small neighborhood of buildings with nominal load values ranging from 15 to 55 kW per bus.
+The grid layout comprises 18 measurement buses, 5 of which are the connection points of loads with local \ac{PV} generation.
+Each of these 5 load buses aggregates a small neighborhood of buildings with nominal load values ranging from 15 to 55 kW per bus.